20 Best Foods for the Keto Diet

 A diet that welcomes bacon may sound too good to be true, but it is a reality for the ketogenic diet.
-With 0 carbohydrates and no sugar, feel free to enjoy this breakfast staple at all hours of the day (or night).
+With zero carbohydrates and no sugar, feel free to enjoy this breakfast staple at all hours of the day (or night).

-Pick this nut butter over the peanut variety if you’re trying to minimize your carbohydrate intake.
+Pick this nut butter over the peanut variety if you’re trying to minimize your carb intake.
 An equal portion of peanut butter has two extra grams of carbs and not as much healthy monounsaturated fat.